 In a similar way, Parr’s seminal series The Last Resort is set against the backdrop of a neglected seaside resort on the Wirral Peninsula.
 The project was his first shot entirely in colour, and marks a move towards a now signature style.
 Combining bright tones and a use of daylight flash, the body of work documents the experiences of vistors, highlighting the locale’s run down yet thriving landscape.

-From 16 May.
+Until 8 June.
 Find out more here.

 1. Martin Parr De La Warr Pavilion, Bexhill-On-Sea, East Sussex, 1978.
 Courtesy Huxley-Parlour Gallery,